life-itself/research/raw/Building the Field for Developmental Spaces.md

 - [ ] DDS Report Phase 1: https://docs.google.com/document/d/1cFJI27jQJWJ0IK7MKwdZylX9zgPHK8Vi6k2M6aKoHSU/edit?tab=t.0#heading=h.o169ffvrixh1 **Does this need further editing or can we publish?**
 - [ ] Report: https://drive.google.com/drive/u/1/folders/1nmUvFe6txWrJ15jw0epkLRN5E1lhc8Gx
 - [x] DDP resources for background reading: https://docs.google.com/spreadsheets/d/1q8dxuce8Q4cz_yVVWVFYNig4LSyt7wGPNRzt8jcqzFI/edit?gid=0#gid=0 **Add any other materials from this [folder](https://drive.google.com/drive/u/1/folders/1R4I2qNi-YoJZApmTNsYkuBh85YjM73ja) which are not listed and publish/share this list? -- MIGRATED to https://github.com/life-itself/community/issues/1162**

-# Building the Field for Deliberately Developmental Spaces

-This project is a very first step in the field-building efforts of a collaboration between Life Itself, the Fetzer Institute, Commonweal and the Ekskäret Foundation.
-Its focus is on an initial "survey of the field" to map stakeholders and programs and start forging connections and awareness.
-Focused on programs for youth and young adults (15-25 years old) in the US and Europe, we will be exploring what it looks like to be "deliberately developmental", profile relevant organizations, looking at their programs, approach and philosophy.